StarKRE22/Atomic/Docs/Entities/Entities/Entity.md

 public class Entity : IEntity
 ```

-- **Description:** Represents the fundamental implementation of the entity.
+- **Description:** Represents the base implementation of the entity.
   It provides a modular container for **dynamic state**, **tags**, **values**,
   **behaviours**, and **lifecycle management**.